daylinmorgan/task.mk/README.md

 	$(call py,list_files_py,$*)
 ```

-For what it's worth there is also a predefined function for `bash` (named `tbash`) as well should you need to accomplish something similar of more easily embedding your bash script rather than having to escape every line with '\'.
+For what it's worth there is also a predefined function for `bash` (named `tbash`) as well should you need to accomplish something similar of more easily embedding your bash script rather than having to escape every line with a backslash.

 ```make
 define bash_script